LoopKit/loopdocs/docs/nightscout/remote-overrides.md

 ### IFTTT

-If you want to walk uphill both ways in the snow carrying bags of uneven groceries, you can also set overrides remottely by [setting up IFTTT](https://loopkit.github.io/loopdocs/nightscout/ifttt/), too.
+If you want to walk uphill both ways in the snow carrying bags of uneven groceries, you can also set overrides remotely by [setting up IFTTT](https://loopkit.github.io/loopdocs/nightscout/ifttt/), too.

 ## Step 6: Known Issues